toptensoftware/yazd/yaza.md

 The `$$` symbol also refers to the current instruction address, but when used in an EQU it resolves to the location the EQU is being invoked from - not the location where the EQU was originally defined.

+The `$ofs` symbol refers to the current output position in the generated binary file.
+This can be used with the `SEEK` directive to position the output position (typically for patching imported `incbin` data).
+When used in EQU definitions, the `$ofs` is bound to the place where the EQU is defined - not where it's referenced from.
+The `$$ofs` symbol can be used to refer to the current output position of where the EQU is invoked from.

 ## Conditional Compilation

 The `if`, `else`, `elseif` and `endif` directives can be used to conditionally include code.